uaytek/SparkIBM/README.md

 ## Project Overview
 Sparkify data consist of users interaction with music stream data.
 There are two user service levels, paid and free.
 Users can also upgrade and downgrade their service.
 Also, events such as playing a song, like or diskike a song, are all recorded.

-The goal of this project is then to analyse users interaction data and predict which group of users are expected to churn - either downgrading from premium to free or cancel thier subscriptions altogether.
+The goal of this project is then to analyse users interaction data and predict which group of users are expected to churn - either downgrading from premium to free or cancel thier subscriptions.

 ## Problem Statement
 The first task to predict the churned group from data is data exploration to define the churn and to idenntify the features.
 Especially page data that gives info about the users visit has relevant information about the churn.

-Identifying catefory columns also helped for defining some features.
+Identifying category columns also helped for defining some features.
 Main focus definning features is the users main events in the system.
-So some questions should be answered like how many songs and in which hour they are listening in a day, do they have interaction to system, do they have error during they are listenning music.
+So some questions should be answered like how many songs and in which hour they are listening in a day, how they interact with other users or pages, do they have any error in the system.

 ## Metric
+The problem is to identify users who are about to churn, so we should prevent false negative results and focus on recall (true-positive).

+F1 score is also included as a metric, because precision can also be considered after identifying possible churn users.

 ## Data Exploration
 There are Four categories; gender, level, auth and method used in data. gender and level added to feature list.
 Because auth and method gives info about the technical system, they were not included in list.